Tereus (play): Themes

 Another possible theme is the contrast between Athenians and barbarians.
 Fragment 587 is translated by Lloyd-Jones as stating that "the whole race of barbarians loves money."
 Athenians believed Thracians to be a "stereotypical barbaric race."
 Fitzpatrick believes this stereotype was incorporated into Sophocles' play.
 Thus, the Thracian Tereus commits the barbaric acts of raping a woman entrusted by her father in his care and mutilating her.
 In addition, the illiterate Thracian Tereus believes that he can silence Philomela by removing her tongue, but the literate native Athenian woman and Philomela foil this through her weaving ability, weaving a tapestry that might have even included words.
 By using her domestic skills to denounce her rapist, Philomela uses what were considered to be her "best and most 'Athenian' side," rather than needing to use her tongue, which was considered a woman's most dangerous part.
 By taking revenge on her husband, Procne effectively sides with her Athenian father, which Fitzpatrick interprets as supporting Athens over foreign entities and affirming Athenian imperialism and its patriarchal society.

+Kiso noted a contrast between the treatment of the main characters in Tereus compared to the main characters of the extant plays.
+In the extant plays, the main characters often are destroyed by their refusal to compromise.
+But Kiso sees in their destruction a "victory for human dignity" in that their courage allows them to follow their idealism and transcend the limits that average humans obey.
+On the other hand, in Tereus, the actions of Tereus, Procne and Philomela are so excessive that they result in "self-abasement" rather than "self-elevation", as illustrated by their metamorphosis into birds, essentially showing them as dehumanized.

+Kiso particularly discussed the contrast between Tereus and an extant play that involves sexual relations and the influence of Aphrodite, The Women of Trachis.
+In Women of Trachis, Heracles and Deianeira both retain their dignity by committing suicide.
+On the other hand, Tereus, Procne and Philomela lose their humanity through their vile actions.